 Diagnosing Not Always a Hard Science

 How scientific can a diagnosis ever be?
-Even with simple and easily understood conditions it can be arbitrarily dependent on art rather than hard science, but with something more complex, like ADHD, it seems to some experts we are doing more harm than good by diagnosing it.
+Even with simple and easily understood conditions it can be arbitrarily dependent on art rather than hard science, but with something more complex, like ADHD, it seems to some experts that we are doing more harm than good by diagnosing it.
 Sounds sensible, doesn’t it?

 Defining ADHD Complex